kidwon24/Notification.manager/README.md

 **notification.addMsg(msg, dontRenderMessage)**

-**dontRenderMessage** - Flag for adds the message but don't renders it
+**dontRenderMessage** - Flag for adding the message without rendering it
 ```javascript
   // returns 'messageId' which is generated when not provided
   notification.addMsg({text:'A message', type:'alert'});